osedo/GSA-MREMA/README.md

 The gene set list returned is based on cell type one, as above if their is DE the last gene sets listed will contain the DE genes.

-The proportion of normal cells is given in the colData of the SummarizedExperiment objectas purity.
+The proportion of normal cells is given in the colData of the SummarizedExperiment object as purity.

 #### Cancer_WO_MREMA